rainlanguage/rain.orderbook/tauri-app/README.md

 ## Developing

-To start a development server and run your tauri app in dev mode:
+To start in dev mode, run the following command from the repository root:

 ```bash
 nix develop .#tauri-shell --command cargo tauri dev